In Texas And Beyond, Mass Shootings Have Roots In Domestic Violence

 And yes, there are laws preventing convicted abusers from getting guns, but there is a "girlfriend loophole."

-"In our current times, many young people put off marriage for many years," he tells Kodjak, and these domestic partners aren't protected by many existing laws are largely aimed at spouses and children.
+"In our current times, many young people put off marriage for many years," he says, and these domestic partners aren't protected by many existing laws that are largely aimed at spouses and children.

 There are a few obvious signs that someone is considering mass murder.